 Ultraviolet (UV) light, although invisible to the human eye, is the component of sunlight that has the most effect on skin.
 UV light is classified into three types, ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC), depending on its wavelength.

 The amount of UV light reaching the earth's surface is increasing, especially in the northern latitudes.
 This increase is caused by depletion of the protective ozone layer high in the atmosphere.
 Ozone, a naturally occurring chemical, blocks much UV light from reaching the surface of the earth.
 Chemical reactions between ozone and chlorofluorocarbons (chemicals in refrigerants and spray can propellants) are depleting the amount of ozone in the protective ozone layer.
 The amount of UV light reaching the earth's surface also varies depending on other factors.
 UV light is more intense between 10 am and 3 pm, in the summer, and at high altitudes and low latitudes (such as at the equator).
-Smoke and smog filter out much UV light, but UV rays may pass through light clouds, fog, and about 1 foot of clear water, potentially causing severe burns.
+Glass, heavy clouds, smoke, and smog filter out much UV light, but UV rays may pass through light clouds, fog, and about 1 foot of clear water, potentially causing severe burns.

 Sunlight and skin damage:

-Last full review/revision December 2012 by Robert J. MacNeal, MD
+Last full review/revision August 2014 by Robert J. MacNeal, MD